Longitudinal electromagnetic waves in the framework of standard classical electrodynamics: Exact solution of the Maxwell system with gradient-type electric and magnetic sources

-(iii) The system of equations (9) considered in the specific medium [12, 13] can be applied to inneratomic phenomena and describe the hydrogen spectrum [7--9] (another approach to the hydrogen spectrum description on the basis of stationary Maxwell equations in this medium is given in [14, 15]).
+(iii) The system of equations (\ref{General}) considered in the specific inhomogeneous medium \cite{Sall-2, Sall-3} can be applied to inneratomic phenomena and describe the hydrogen spectrum (another approach to the hydrogen spectrum description on the basis of stationary Maxwell equations in this medium is given in \cite{Broglie, Poland, Mexico-2, Simulik-Montreal, Simulik-UkrMath}).
+In \cite{Sall-2, Sall-3} and \cite{Simulik-Montreal, Simulik-UkrMath} the role of longitudinal components is evident.
+Note that in the inhomogeneous medium \cite{Broglie, Poland, Mexico-2, Simulik-Montreal, Simulik-UkrMath} the solutions of the Maxwell equations (\ref{General}) are given by the closed in sphere beams of the electromagnetic waves.

-Therefore, there is some sense in experimental modeling the situation given by the system (9) in the problem of the longitudinal electromagnetic waves investigation.
-Of course, the advantages of system (1), which is inside the standard electrodynamics, are evident.
+Therefore, there is some sense in experimental modeling of the situation given by the system (\ref{General}) in the problem of the longitudinal electromagnetic waves investigation.
+Of course, the advantages of system (\ref{Main}), which belongs to the standard electrodynamics, are evident.

-Note that solution (8) can be found both by the direct application of the Fourier method and as a partial case of solution (10).
+Note that solution (\ref{Sol-1}) can be found both by the direct application of the Fourier method and as a partial case of solution (\ref{Lab32}).